fmalina/revisions-blocl/activism/fedup.md

 policies with gusto.
 Yellen was even more married to the Keynesian model of economic growth than Bernanke.

-But real people haven’t responded the way academics anticipated in their wealth-effect models.
+But real people haven't responded the way academics anticipated in their wealth-effect models.

 By mid-2015, only 62.6 percent of adult workers were employed or actively